adamfowleruk/mljs/planning.md

 ## Upcoming releases

-Targets for 1.6 (Apr 2014) - Theme: MLJS Ease of Use in the Browser
+Targets for 1.6 (Jun 2014) - Theme: MLJS Ease of Use in the Browser
  - DONE BUG mljs.returnFacets returns true instead of this, breaking chaining
  - BUG Docs: Openlayers demo page hovering over marker causes null reference looking for result area by id to change css classes
  - Widgets: Workplace completion